Alde Valley Academy

 The academy was previously known as Leiston Community High School and was, for many years a 13 to 18 school.
 In September 2012, as part of reorganisation of high school education in Suffolk, the school became an 11 to 18 school and rebranded itself as Alde Valley School, a name chosen to reflect its large and rural catchment area.
 On 1 January 2015, Alde Valley School converted to an academy sponsored by the Bright Tribe Trust.
 The school is now known as Alde Valley Academy.
 In 2019 the school joined Waveney Valley Academies Trust.

-The academy's ethos is underpinned the motto 'Achievement for All'.
-The Headteacher is Dan Mayhew.
+The academy's ethos is underpinned the motto 'aspire and achieve, lead with kindness, stronger together'.
+The Headteacher is Mr G Hetherington and the Deputy Headteacher is Mrs L Isaac.

-The academy was awarded a 'good' rating in 2017.
+The academy was awarded a 'requires improvement' rating in 2024.